karencfisher/example-web-app/readme.md

 ## Use

-1) clone, fork, or download this repo
+1) Clone, fork, or download this repo.
 2) Pandas and Flask will need to be installed in the environment.
 3) Run the app: